 The rest of the lakes are used for boating and fishing, though there are sometimes swimmers near the dock of the Medford Boat Club.
 You will also find swimmers in little pockets near the shore, as the beach often gets too crowded.
 Swimming outside of designated areas is technically not allowed, but if you do decide to do it, please be vigilant of boats!

 There’s parking at Shannon Beach and the Medford Boat Club.
 The area isn’t super accessible via public transport, but you could take the bus and walk a bit (along a busy road, which isn’t ideal) or commuter rail to Wedgemere.

 While you can’t swim in the Reservoir itself, there’s a separate swimming area that’s maintained with filtered water and a sand beach.
 There is a small entry fee and parking is available.
 You can bring your boat too, as long as it’s non-motorized.
 Those taking public transport can access the Reservoir by the 77 bus.

 4. Walden Pond (Concord)

 This is the famous setting of Henry David Thoreau’s Walden.
-In fact, you can even visit a replica of Thorau’s cabin in the woods.
+In fact, you can even visit the original location Thorau’s cabin in the woods.
 (The replica is no longer there, but there’s a marked-off spot).